freizl/snap-poc/snap.md

   SnapletInit
   what mean by `addRoutes [ ("", serveStaticPages) ]` since the router url is empty
-    -- serveStaticPages do some route matching on its own
+    -- serveStaticPages do some route matching on its own -- see more at snaplet-tutorial : nestSnaplet, talking about how to nested a snaplet

 #. snap-site src
   makeSnaplet :: Text -> Text -> Maybe (IO FilePath) -> Initializer b v v -> SnapletInit b v